Kubernetes » Fundamentals

 Pod Smallest deployable unit; wraps one or more containers An apartment unit in a building

-Deployment Manages pod replicas and updates A property manager ensuring units are occupied
+Deployment Manages ReplicaSets and rolls out updates A property manager scheduling renovations unit by unit

-Service Stable network address for pods The building’s front desk that routes visitors
+Service Stable network address for a set of Pods The building’s front desk that routes visitors

 Node A machine (physical or virtual) running pods An apartment building